syed-ghufran-hassan/private-credit-score-system/README.md

 ## Interact with zkapp

-You can interact with zkapp by replacing the zkapp public key with your zkapp public key.
+You can interact with zkapp after depl]yment on testnet by replacing the zkapp public key with your zkapp public key.

 You can then run the script by running